 Policy Group: Policy group if one has been applied to the device.

 Subnet: Subnet IP that the device belongs to.

-For all devices that have an agent installed, known as managed devices, inventory data is automatically received.
-However, in cases where you don't want an agent on a device but still want the deep hardware and software information the agentless inventory capability provides that.
+Inventory Inventory data is automatically received for all devices that have an agent installed, known as managed devices, However, in cases where you don't want an agent on a device but still want the deep hardware and software information the remote inventory capability provides that.

 The results are reported back to the Detailed View tab in the Neurons Platform > Devices > Device Details